CarbonPackages/Carbon.Eel/README.md

 ### `Carbon.Array.length(array)`

 The method counts elements of a given array or a countable object.
-Return `null` if it is not an countable object.
+Return `0` if it is not an countable object.

 ```elm
 count = ${Carbon.Array.length(countable)}